How does the mortgage application process work?

 One of our expert consultants will examine your case in detail, allowing them to understand your needs.
 From here they will advise you on any extra information / documentation needed to do a complete market search.

-We’ll do a fact-finding exercise with you and talk about particular parts of your situation.
-Things like:
+We’ll do a fact-finding exercise with you and talk about particular areas of your situation, such as:

-- Amount of deposit or equity.
 Your advisor will outline how this may impact which lenders are accessible to you, as well as what may be available to you.
-The larger the deposit or equity, the more possibilities and maybe better ones are available.
+The larger the deposit or equity in your current home, the more options you open up, which can increase your chances of being offered a competitive mortgage product.

-- Your credit history.
 By determining your credit history, the consultant will be able to determine your chances of success.
 This also helps them narrow down which lenders may be available to you.
+Having a good credit history can significantly affect what you’re offered and your chances of success.

-- What you want to do.
-Obviously, we’ll need to know what you want to do, such as whether you want to buy or remortgage.
-Or if you’re a first-time buyer or interested in Buy-to-Let.
+We’ll need to know what you want to do, such as whether you want to buy a new home, remortgage, or if you’re a first-time buyer or interested in Buy-to-Let.

 Step 3: Suggestions

 Once your advisor has analysed your situation and browsed the market, they will give you advice based on their findings.
-This will contain information on rates as well as any associated fees that may apply.
+This will contain information on elements such as rates, as well as any associated fees that may apply.
 Everything you need to know should be covered at this point.

 This is because the market changes, and whatever mortgage lender and scheme is appropriate for you may change in the meantime.
 From this point you will have a solid understanding of what to expect when the time arrives.

 Your advisor can help you obtain an Agreement in Principle (AIP).
 This is also known as a Decision in Principle or Mortgage in Principle and is the first step to getting a mortgage.
-It’s a simple way of finding out how much money you need to borrow in order to buy a property or remortgage.
+It’s a simple way of finding out how much money your lender will allow you to borrow without actually applying for a mortgage.

-An Agreement in Principle is obligation free, meaning you’re not tied to a particular type of mortgage deal or lender.
-However, it’s worth noting that your AIP does not guarantee a lender will approve your application.
+An Agreement in Principle is obligation-free, meaning you’re not tied to a particular type of mortgage deal or lender.
+However, it’s worth noting that your AIP does not guarantee a lender will approve your application or lend you the amount specified, as things can change during the application.

 Step 5: Applying for a mortgage